Ice Instructor Program

 - You should be capable of leading the climbs listed on your submitted resume and arrive physically, mentally, and emotionally prepared for multiple consecutive days of ice climbing and instruction over the entirety of the course

-- Students should be experienced with early starts and long days that are physically and emotionally demanding
+- Students should be experienced with early starts and long days that are demanding

 - Movement at the WI 4+ climbing standard to be assessed over the entire program